Bob tells me 'his story' and asks: "Why does emotional abuse happen?"

 Some abusive individuals have a low emotional IQ.
 For whatever reason, their age does not reflect their ability to think, feel, and behave in a responsible and reasonable way.
-It’s as if the victim is married to a child — the only difference is that the child has an adult body and adult resources and uses them to victimize his or her power.
+It’s as if the victim is married to a child — the only difference is that their partner has an adult body and adult resources and uses them to victimize his or her power.

 Abuse as a tonic for low self-esteem is doomed to fail.
 An abuser is feared, not loved.
 Such a relationship with others can only lead to failed relationships, lack of intimacy, and avoidance.
-All of these are prescriptions of what isn’t wanted: low self-esteem.
+All of these are prescriptions of what isn’t wanted because it confirms their low self-esteem.

 Technically, people who have genetic maladies aren’t really abusers.
 Rather, they are unwell individuals that need medical help.
 However, since some of you are trying to sort out why you are being emotionally abused, I have included this category as part of the explanation.

 There are numerous personality disorders that express themselves with extremely aggressive and insensitive behaviors.
 Some examples of such disorders include narcissistic personality disorder, bipolar disorder (which is actually a mood disorder), and borderline personality disorder.
 Living with these individuals often means living in terror, especially when the underlying disorder is left untreated.